Faking It (American TV series)

 Faking It is an American romantic comedy television series that premiered on MTV on April 22, 2014, starring Rita Volk, Katie Stevens, Gregg Sulkin, Michael Willett, and Bailey De Young.
 The series was created by Dana Min Goodman and Julia Wolov.
 Carter Covington developed the series and serves as the executive producer.
 An eight-episode first season was ordered by MTV in October 2013.
 MTV announced a 10-episode second season set to premiere on September 23, 2014.
 In August 2014, the show won a Teen Choice Award for "Choice TV Breakout Show".
 In October 2014, MTV ordered 10 more episodes, meaning season two would have a total of 20 episodes.
-The series features the first intersex main character on a television show, and included television's first intersex character played by an intersex actor.
+The series features the first intersex main character on a television show, and also included television's first intersex character played by an intersex actor (Amanda Saenz).

 In April 2015, it was announced that the second half of season two would air from August 31, 2015, as well as being renewed for a third season which premiered on March 15, 2016.
 In May 2016, MTV announced that Faking It had been cancelled after three seasons.